KOHb - Getty Images

 Google continues to increase the integration of generative AI capabilities across its products and services.
 Those AI capabilities are powered by LLMs, a trend that persists with the Gemini 2.0 model.

-Gemini 2.0 is set to boost various Google products and services, among them:
+Gemini 2.0 is set to boost various Google products and services, including the following:

 - Google Search.
 Google added AI to search with its AI Overviews, formerly Search Generative Experience, for comprehensive answers.
 Gemini 2.0 promises more power and new multimodal capabilities for AI Overviews.